-When a mark is not in the public domain, a showing of secondary meaning requires a mark to be associated in common thought, not merely with the thing produced, but with the source or origin of the production.
+When a mark is not in the public domain, a showing of secondary meaning requires a mark to be associated in common thought, not merely with the thing produced, but with the source or origin of the production, even if anonymous.
 See Maljack Productions v.
 Goodtimes Home Video Corp., 81 F.3d 881, 887 (9th Cir.
 1996) (holding that when movie title is not in public domain, showing of secondary meaning only requires proof that public associates movie title with single source, even if anonymous); Grupo Gigante SA De CV v.
 Dallo & Co., Inc., 391 F.3d 1088, 1095-96 (9th Cir.
 2004) ("Secondary meaning refers to a mark's actual ability to trigger in consumers' minds a link between a product or service and the source of that product or service.
 That is, a mark has secondary meaning 'when, in the minds of the public, the primary significance of a mark is to identify the source of the product rather than the product itself.'
-Determining whether a mark has secondary meaning requires taking into account at least seven considerations")

-(quoting Wal-Mart Stores, Inc. v.
+Determining whether a mark has secondary meaning requires taking into account at least seven considerations") (quoting Wal-Mart Stores, Inc. v.
 Samara Bros., Inc., 529 U.S. 205, 211 (2000)).
+This rule also applies in trade dress infringement cases.
+See P & P Imports, 46 F.4th at 960 (holding with respect to trade dress that "[s]econdary meaning exists when in the minds of the public, the primary significance of [the trade dress] is to identify the source of the product rather than the product itself," and this requirement is satisfied by evidence establishing "association with only a single-even anonymous-source" (internal quotation marks omitted)).

 "While evidence of a manufacturer's sales, advertising and promotional activities may be relevant in determining secondary meaning, the true test of secondary meaning is the effectiveness of this effort to create it."
 International Jensen v.
 Metrosound U.S.A., 4 F.3d 819, 824-25 (9th Cir.
 1993) (citation omitted).